UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

 'Aland', 'Bland', 'Cland' (and 'Gland'), which can be improved upon.

-???- question "Why is the colleague non-Swedish non-Finnish?"
+???- tip "Why is the colleague non-Swedish non-Finnish?"

     Because he/she does not know that Sweden has an island called Öland and Finland has an island called Åland.